redshifttt/tonight.nvim/README.md

 > Attention: Spacegray.vim is currently under heavy construction.

-Spacegray is a colorscheme for Vim modeled after the [spacegray](https://github.com/zdne/spacegray-xcode) theme for Xcode.
+Spacegray is a colorscheme for Vim loosely modeled after the [spacegray](https://github.com/zdne/spacegray-xcode) theme for Xcode.

 For now, Spacegray can only be used in MacVim/GVim.
 Support for terminal Vim is